EmbarkStudios/emote/docs/src/documentation.md

 ## Helpful commands

-* To build the docs: `pants package docs:docs`
+* To build the docs: `pants package //docs:book`
-* To view the docs in your browser: `pants run docs:serve`
+* To view the docs in your browser: `pants run //docs:serve` and then visit [http://localhost:8000](http://localhost:8000)